 We celebrate both our similarities and uniquenesses as individuals.
 We share with one another the history and significance of religious and cultural holidays and their relevance to our past and present.
 We strongly adhere to our five Guiding Principles which act as the lens through which we engage with one another every day.
 Our admissions policies incorporate a long-standing commitment to enrolling a diverse student body from a variety of cultural, religious, racial and socioeconomic backgrounds and reflecting many talents and interests.
 Our gender balance is 53 percent boys and 47 percent girls and students of color make up 35 percent of the student body.
 Learn more about our commitment to diversity.

-The Junior School provides free before care beginning at 7:30 a.m. and an extensive After School Explorers program where children can enjoy enrichment classes, music lessons, study and play time until 6 p.m.
+Each elementary school campus offers free before school care beginning at 7:30 a.m. and an extensive after school program where children can enjoy enrichment classes, study and play time and more until 6:00 p.m.
 Child care programming is also offered on in-service and conference days.
 For information specific to each campus visit the following pages: for the Junior School's After School Explorers and Country Day School's After School Adventurers.

 Bus and van transportation is available daily to all four campuses from Pittsburgh and many suburban neighborhoods.
 School districts are required by law to offer the same transportation to all students, including those enrolled in private schools, provided the district where the family lives is within 10 miles of the school.
 Based on the number of students, Shady Side may offer, under private contract, bus/van services to the school.
 Learn more.

 SSA grants financial aid to families on the basis of need, subject to availability of funds.
 We also offer a number of merit scholarships and alumni legacy awards.
 In total, we gave approximately $3.9 million in assistance in the 2018-2019 year, supporting 19 percent of students in grades PK-12.
 We work with the School and Student Service for Financial Aid, an organization that has created guidelines to establish need.
 All financial aid awards are reassessed annually.
 Tuition payment plans are also available.
 Learn more.